-How to Apply For Financial Aid
+Applying For Financial Aid

-Getting Started – Apply for an FSA ID – The beginning point for all federal financial aid starts with applying for a federal FSA ID.
-The FSA ID is your “electronic signature” for completing all of your financial aid documents on-line.
-To apply for an FSA ID simply go to fsaid.ed.gov and create a username and password of your choice.
+Getting Started – Apply for an FSA ID: The beginning point for all federal financial aid starts with applying for a federal FSA ID.
+The FSA ID is your “electronic signature” for completing all your financial aid documents on-line.
+To apply for an FSA ID simply go to https://studentaid.gov/h/apply-for-aid and create a username and password of your choice.
 You will be asked to confirm your e-mail address using a secure code that will be sent to you.
 Once you confirm your e-mail address you will be able to log into the FAFSA website using your email address.
 Your Email address will be needed in order to complete the next step – completing and signing the Free Application for Federal Student Aid (FAFSA) form.

-Your Financial Aid “Award Letter”: Once the Financial Aid Office receives your electronic FAFSA, a financial aid “Award Letter” will be generated for you.
+Your Financial Aid “Award Letter”: Once the Financial Aid Student Experience Center receives your electronic FAFSA, a financial aid “Award Letter” will be generated for you and will be sent to you via email by the Financial Aid Student Experience Center.
 Your Award Letter will list the aid for which you are eligible.
-We can also discuss timing of your financial aid payments, billing procedures and payment plan options.
-Please sign the award letter and return it to the Financial Aid Office as soon as possible in order for your financial aid to be processed.